jjuri-socialmining/jjuri-socialmining/README.md

 Hi there.
 I'm Jorge

-I'm Software Development Manager

-- 🔭 I’m currently working on Unreal Technology
+- 🔭 I’m currently working on Unity and ArcGIS
-- 🌱 I’m currently learning Marketing
+- 👯 I’m looking for deep meaningful connections.

 💬 Ask me about: Software Architecture, Mobile, Databases, DevOps, Agile, People, and Organizations.